cycloss/recipes/pasta-light.md

 **Serves 3**

-- 175g guanciale or pancetta or streaky bacon in order or preference
+- 175g guanciale or pancetta or 300g of streaky bacon in order or preference
-- Optional: 250g sliced mushrooms
-- 3 garlic cloves, minced
+- 3 garlic cloves, minced / 1 tsp garlic paste
 - 2 large eggs and 2 egg yolks
-- 100g parmigiano / pecorino, finely grated (50-50 split is best)
+- 100g pecorino
-- 1/4 tsp black pepper
+- 1/2 tsp black pepper
 - 400g spaghetti
-- 1 tbsp salt for pasta water (as salty as the med)

-Tip: Put water on, then chop bacon

 **Method**

-1. **Prep:** cut the gunciale/bacon into small pieces, and mince the garlic.
-Place the eggs and yolks in a large bowl and whisk to combine, then grate and stir in the cheese and pepper.
+1. Place the eggs and yolks in a large bowl and whisk to combine, then grate and stir in the cheese and pepper.

-2. Put 4 litres of water to the boil with the salt.
+2. Put 3 litres of water on to boil and chop the guanciale.

 3. Place guanciale in a cool non stick pan and bring up to medium high heat.
 Cook for 4 to 5 minutes until golden.
 If using bacon, add a touch of oil.
 Turn off the heat and add the garlic, stirring to combine.

-4. While the guanciale is frying, put on the pasta, and once done, scoop out 1 cup of pasta cooking water, then drain the pasta.
+4. While the guanciale is frying, put on the pasta, and once done, scoop out 1 cup of pasta cooking water, then drain the pasta, letting it sit for 30 secs so it's not too hot.
 Add some of the pasta water to the sauce mix to temper it (makes it less likely to curdle)

-5. Tip the hot pasta into the pan and mix to coat in the guanciale / garlic fat.
+5. Tip the pasta into the pan and mix to coat in the guanciale / garlic fat.
 Quickly transfer the pasta to the large bowl with the sauce mix, along with 1/2 a cup of the pasta water (do not transfer the mix to the pan as it will likely be too hot and scramble).
 Stir vigorously using the handle of a wooden spoon for 1 minute and watch as the sauce transforms from watery to creamy.
 Add more pasta water if required and check for seasoning.

 6. Serve immediately, garnished with a little extra parmigiana reggiano, some pepper, and finely chopped parsley.